6 min read

 Customer loyalty programs are incredibly important for small businesses, for whom the individual is much more than “just a number,” an epidemic of thought that plagues many large-scale corporations.
 The reason people go to small businesses is to feel valued, so reward that inclination with excellent reward programs.

 One great example of an effective reward program is REI’s Co-op membership.
-Upon joining, users receive 10 percent back on all purchases and annual dividends, as well as special on rentals; they can even enjoy exclusive member events.
+Upon joining, users receive 10 percent back on all purchases and annual dividends, as well as special pricing on rentals; they can even enjoy exclusive member events.

 My favorite loyalty software is Glue, which is ubiquitous and automated.
 I’m a huge fan of automating anything you can, so long as it doesn’t lose the personalization, which is exactly how Glue works.
 They use a dedicated CRM, website visitor tracking, payment integrations and unique IDs to keep everything organized and automated.
 Their platform sends out personalized messages across various platforms to help you retain and provide value to your costumes, including discount codes and even gift cards.
 Now, in the midst of a pandemic, is the time to get creative and innovative with how you’re going to approach retaining customers.